MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-01.md

 Following this tutorial, you'll have the basis for Continuous Integration (CI) and Continuous Deployment (CD) of a Python web app to Azure.

-## Azure services used in this tutorial
+## Service diagram

-The service diagram supporting this tutorial shows the two environments (local and Azure) and the different components used in the tutorial.
+The service diagram supporting this tutorial shows the two environments (developer environment and Azure) and the different Azure services used in the tutorial.

 :::image type="content" source="./media/tutorial-container-web-app/containerization-of-python-apps-overview.png" alt-text="A screenshot of the services using in the Tutorial - Containerized Python App on Azure." lightbox="./media/tutorial-container-web-app/containerization-of-python-apps-overview.png":::